musicai-cakecake/pop-diffuseq/README.md

 - ```--use_fp16```: set whether to use mixed precision training
 - ```--denoise_rate```: set the denoise rate, with 0.5 as the default

-## Speed-up Decoding
-We customize the implementation of [DPM-Solver++](https://github.com/LuChengTHU/dpm-solver) to DiffuSeq to accelerate its sampling speed.
 ```bash
 cd scripts
 bash run_decode_solver.sh
 ```